Silent Running: Plot

 Lowell, Huey, and Dewey set out into deep space to maintain the forest.
 Lowell reprograms Huey and Dewey to plant trees and play poker.
-He also has them bury John in the bio-dome.
+He also has them bury Andy Wolf in the bio-dome.
 Lowell begins speaking to them constantly, as if they are children.

 Huey is damaged when Lowell accidentally collides with him while driving a buggy recklessly, and Dewey sentimentally refuses to leave Huey's side during the repairs.
 As time passes, Lowell is horrified when he discovers that his bio-dome is dying, but is unable to come up with a solution to the problem.
-When the Berkshire — another space freighter waiting to see if the Valley Forge has survived the trip around Saturn — eventually reestablishes contact, he knows that his crimes will soon be discovered.
+When the Berkshire—another space freighter waiting to see if the Valley Forge has survived the trip around Saturn—eventually reestablishes contact, he knows that his crimes will soon be discovered.
 It is then that he realizes a lack of light has restricted plant growth, and he races to install lamps to correct this situation.
 In an effort to save the last forest before the Berkshire arrives, Lowell jettisons the bio-dome to safety.
 He then detonates nuclear charges, destroying the Valley Forge, the damaged Huey, and himself in the process.
 The final scene is of the now well-lit forest greenhouse drifting into deep space, with Dewey tenderly caring for it, holding Lowell's battered old watering can.